 Before Sigma came into the picture, Flogistix had already made a major investment in their data stack.
 They’d been running on Databricks for nearly six years.
 The infrastructure was there, but the problem was getting that data into the hands of the people who actually needed it.

-“We had an open source tool for visualization,” said Danny Burrows.
+“We had an open source tool for visualization,” explains Burrows.
 “It was tough to work with and to operationalize into the business.
 There wasn’t a whole lot of adoption.”

 Not every unit in the field behaves the way it should.
 When conditions shift and systems start to deviate from their baselines, those units get flagged internally as “unhappy”—and that’s when the real optimization work begins.